Environmental Policy and Planning (EPP)

 Introduction to experiential and cultural content of designed landscapes.
 Physiological, functional, and psychological factors that affect experience of the landscape.
 Study of cultural values, attitudes, and philosophies that have shaped historic and contemporary landscapes.

 Planning (3 credit hours must be taken from the following)

 Principles and diverse applications of Geographic Information Systems, geographic coordinate systems, Cartesian map projections, spatial data sources, GIS databases, map representations, and illustrated spatial applications of GIS.
 Requires regular use of computer systems for geographic data analysis.

-Overview and application of various methods used to study, represent, understand communities in their urban and regional context.
-Data collection and analysis; population, land use, transportation and economic forecasting; selecting and applying an appropriate method; designing and presenting a community study.
+Overview and application of various methods used to study, represent, and understand communities in their urban and regional context.
+Data collection and analysis; population, land use, transportation, and economic forecasting; selecting and applying an appropriate method; designing and presenting a community study.
 Restricted to majors and minors only.